workhorsy/d-message-box/README.md

 # TODO

+* Make it work on Windows and Posix
 * Move the code generating functions into the dlangui dub file
 * Move MessageBoxWin32 into its own process
 * Update the documentation example to be accurate too